wigdanmoharram/CIS25_Fall2025--/README.md

- Week 8 – Bank Account Simulation:
+Week 8 – Bank Account Simulation

-This program simulates a simple bank account in C++ where the user can:
+This program simulates a simple bank account using a C++ class.
+The user can:
 - Deposit funds
 - Make purchases
 - View the current balance
-- Save all transactions to a file
+- Automatically save each transaction to a file

+Files Included
+- Module8.cpp – main C++ program
+- transactions.txt – file that stores all deposits and purchases

-How to run the program:
+How to Run the Program

-1. Open the `BankAccount.cpp` file in a C++ IDE or online compiler like JDoodle or Visual Studieos.
+1. Open `Module8.cpp` in a C++ IDE or online compiler such as JDoodle or Visual Studio.I used JDoodle
-2. Click Execute or  Run.
+2. Click Run or Executefor JDoodle.
 3. The program will:
    - Add a starting deposit
    - Make at least two purchases
    - Display the current balance
-   - Save all transactions
+   - Save all actions to `transactions.txt`

-4. You can view the contents of the( file) to see all deposits and purchases.
+Transaction History
+All deposits and purchases are recorded in transactions.txt.
+After running the program, open this file to see the full transaction history.